 High-yield bonds generally deliver higher returns than investment-grade corporate bonds but are considered riskier.
 Diczok warns that their price might fluctuate in a manner closer to that of stocks than of bonds with a less risky profile.

 Build a bond ladder.
 It’s one of the most popular income-producing strategies and, as Diczok notes, can work in any type of interest rate environment.
 You can create a ladder by investing in a mix of bonds with short, medium and long durations.
 All bonds have what’s called a maturity date, which is the day that the full value will be paid back to you, the investor.
 “Most income investors want regular, reliable payments, which means owning a range of different maturities,” says Diczok.
 Doing so gives you predictable payments and the option to reinvest at current market rates as each bond matures.
 Plus, laddering helps to increase liquidity, says Diczok.
 The shorter-term bonds you purchase will offer access to cash as they mature, should you need it to supplement your income sooner rather than later.

 Streamline your investing by using funds.
 “The most cost-efficient way to build an income portfolio for the average investor may be through ETFs and mutual funds,” says Diczok.
 “These funds can give you access to a range of securities and cut down on transaction costs.”

 Focus on your overall returns rather than short-term market movements.
 When you’re deriving the income you need from an investment, it doesn’t matter as much if the value of the underlying asset fluctuates, regardless of whether it’s a stock or a bond.
-“If you’re still receiving regular dividends, there’s less reason to panic if the market value of your investment goes down somewhat,” says Diczok, “especially if it’s a bond you plan to hold till maturity.”
+“If you’re still receiving regular income and there is no fundamental change in the borrower’s creditworthiness, there’s less reason to panic if the market value of your investment goes down somewhat,” says Diczok, “especially if it’s a bond you plan to hold till maturity.”

 Regardless of your approach, he adds, “make sure that your portfolio includes a range of income sources that are appropriate for your goals, timelines and risk tolerance.”